StartLabs/startlabs/README.md

 after cloning this repository for the first time.

 We use the free edition of [Datomic](http://www.datomic.com) as our database.
-The site is written with [Compojure](https://github.com/weavejester/compojure), a simple, Clojure routing framework that sits atop [Ring](https://github.com/mmcgrana/ring)
+The site is written with [Compojure](https://github.com/weavejester/compojure), a simple Clojure routing framework that sits atop [Ring](https://github.com/mmcgrana/ring).

 If you're not familiar with Clojure, I strongly suggest doing some puzzles on [4clojure](http://www.4clojure.com/).

-[Leiningen](https://github.com/technomancy/leiningen) is the canonical project manager for Clojure, so make sure to install that before doing anything else (See the link for instructions).
+[Leiningen](https://github.com/technomancy/leiningen) is the canonical project manager for Clojure, so make sure to install that before doing anything else (see the link for instructions).

 To setup the application, you'll have to fill your Google, AWS, and email account credentials into a file called `.lein-env` in the application's root.
 I've included